 - Continuing South over the Jefferson Street Bridge into the "Jefferson-Spring" and "Capitol Crossings" neighborhoods bounded by James Robertson Parkway to the South

-- Next is the Central Waterfront district that makes up the Metro-owned land where the new, proposed Nissan Stadium will be located, which is bounded by the Korean Veterans Boulevard to the South
+- Next is the Central Waterfront district that makes up the Metro-owned land where the new Nissan Stadium is being built, which is bounded by the Korean Veterans Boulevard to the South

-- The final section of the map is Shelby's Bend which is situated between Korean Veterans Boulevard and Interstate 24
+- The final section is Shelby's Bend which is situated between Korean Veterans Boulevard and Interstate 24

-In September 2023, after a lengthy Request for Proposal (RFP) process, Metro selected The Fallon Company to serve as the Master Developer for an Initial Development Area (IDA) of 30 acres of Metro land.
-Negotiations between Metro, led by Chief Development Officer Bob Mendes, and The Fallon Company began in October 2023, shortly after Mayor Freddie O'Connell and his administration took office.
+In September 2023, after a lengthy Request for Proposal (RFP) process, Metro selected The Fallon Company to serve as the Master Developer for an Initial Development Area (IDA) of 30 acres of Metro-owned land.
+Negotiations between Metro and The Fallon Company began in October 2023, shortly after Mayor Freddie O'Connell and his administration took office.

 To stay up to date on the latest news related to the East Bank development follow the East Bank on Facebook, Instagram, and X.